Mariner of the Seas Entertainment & Activities

-The Solarium, also on Deck 11, features a pool and a pair of whirlpools, plus loungers, tables and large, daybed-like areas to relax on.
-The Solarium is adults only, so it tends to be quieter and more reserved but due to its shape and position, parts of it were in shadow for long parts of the day, with the best sun exposure coming around noon.
+The Solarium, also on Deck 11, features a pool and a pair of whirlpools, plus loungers, tables and large daybed-like areas to relax on.
+The Solarium is adults-only, so it tends to be quieter and more reserved.
+Due to its shape and position, sections of it are in shadow for long parts of the day, with the best sun exposure coming around noon.

 Lifeguards are visible and on duty whenever the pools or hot tubs are open.
 Hydraulic lifts are available in pools and whirlpools, both in the main pool area and in the Solarium.

-The FlowRider, Royal Caribbean's signature surfing simulator always had a line.
-You'll see everyone give it a try from experienced surfers never wavering as they cut back and forth to new FlowRiders who tumbled to a wet end immediately after stepping up to the challenge.
-The instructors and safety crew gave tips to everyone who rode, and those who fell off early got a quick second ride before rejoining the line.
-The crowd watching those brave enough to try seemed to have as good a time as those on the FlowRider.
+The FlowRider, Royal Caribbean's signature surfing simulator, always has a line.
+You'll see everyone give it a try, from experienced surfers to newbies.
+The instructors and safety crew give tips to everyone who rides, and those who fall off early get a quick second ride before rejoining the line.
+Nearby seating allows a crowd to gather and watch those brave enough to try.

-The Perfect Storm -- twin racing water slides that appear to hang out beyond the edge of the ship -- was another popular spot, with kids and adults alike.
-Though the line was always considerable, it moved reasonably quickly.
+The Perfect Storm -- twin racing water slides that appear to hang out beyond the edge of the ship -- was another popular spot for kids and adults alike.
+Though the line is often considerable, it moves reasonably quickly.

-You can't miss the Sky Pad, a giant yellow-green orb overlooking the sports court and FlowRider.
-A virtual reality trampoline experience with four trampolines, the Sky Pad always had a long line of kids and adults ready to strap themselves into a bungee harness and virtual reality headset.
-Once bouncing around on a trampoline, they could choose one of several VR "games" to play while jumping around.
+You can't miss the Sky Pad, a giant yellow orb overlooking the sports court and FlowRider.
+A virtual-reality bungee trampoline experience with four trampolines, the Sky Pad always has a long line of cruisers ready to strap themselves into a harness and virtual-reality headset.
+Once bouncing around on a trampoline, they could choose one of several VR "games" to play.

-We rarely saw anyone using the sports court -- where you can play soccer, basketball and just about any other sport --with only a few intrepid hoops-shooters stepping onto the court to shoot a dozen free throws and leave for the more exciting FlowRider or Sky Pad.
+We rarely saw anyone using the sports court -- where you can play soccer and basketball -- with only a few intrepid hoop-shooters stepping onto the court to shoot a dozen free throws and leave for the more exciting FlowRider or Sky Pad.

 Adjacent to the Sky Pad and FlowRider, the Sky Climber gives kids a chance to play outdoors as they scramble over, under and through obstacles in an enclosed, multilevel playland; nearby swings provide further distraction.

-At the front of the ship, in Mariner Dunes, is a nine-hole mini-golf course, featuring bright, cartoonish obstacles like lighthouses and pirate ships, shells and dunes.
+At the front of the ship on Deck 13, Mariner Dunes is a nine-hole mini-golf course, featuring bright, cartoonish obstacles like lighthouses, pirate ships, shells and dunes.

-The primary sun decks aboard Mariner of the Seas surround the main and Solarium pools, and extend up onto Deck 12, above.
-Tiers of loungers to either side of the pool bar are reserved for suite guests.
+The primary sun decks aboard Mariner of the Seas surround the main and Solarium pools, and extend up onto Deck 12 above.
+Tiers of loungers to either side of the pool bar are reserved for suite passengers.
 The pool deck does get crowded, but the sun deck above usually has plenty of room to spread out.
-Signs advise passengers not to reserve seats, but that didn't stop people on our sailing; and as a result, pool attendants were vigilant in removing any paperbacks, cover-ups, sunglasses and, flip-flops being used to save a seat after a reasonable time span.
+Signs advise passengers not to reserve seats, but that didn't stop people on our sailing; as a result, pool attendants were vigilant in removing any paperbacks, cover-ups, sunglasses and flip-flops being used to save seats after a reasonable time span.

-Other sun decks are located on Deck 12 aft, and Deck 13 aft and forward.
+Other sun decks are located on Deck 12 aft and Deck 13 aft and forward.
 The aft area is a mix of tables and seating overlooking the Sports Court, FlowRider and rock climbing wall.
-The forward area on Deck 13 -- Mariner Dunes -- was packed with loungers that were seldom used as this is where the ship's nine-hole mini-golf course is located.
+The forward area on Deck 13 -- Mariner Dunes -- is packed with loungers that are seldom used, as this is where the ship's nine-hole mini-golf course is located.

 Mariner of the Seas Services

 Mariner of the Seas offers a bevy of services and shops, with many of the service desks located on Deck 5's Royal Promenade.
-Here you'll find the guest services, as well as the next cruise desk, where you can score discounts on booking your next Royal Caribbean sailing.
-Also on the Promenade are the shore excursion desk, where you can learn more and book your shore excursions, and the library, which is comfortable, quiet, and well-appointed with books and furniture.
+There you'll find the guest services, as well as the next cruise desk, where you can score discounts on booking your next Royal Caribbean sailing.
+Also on the promenade are the shore excursions desk, where you can learn more and book your shore excursions, and the library, which is comfortable, quiet and well-appointed with books and furniture.

-You need more than a week -- and perhaps an all-at-sea itinerary -- to experience all of Mariner of the Seas' spaces!
-Thankfully, you can use the digital WayFinders to navigate your way around the ship; use these touch-screen maps to show your location and allow you to search by deck, by activity (dining, shows…) or by what's happening now.
-WayFinders are located near each bank of elevators, between the elevators and stairs on each floor
+You need more than a week -- and perhaps an all-at-sea itinerary -- to experience all of Mariner of the Seas' spaces.
+Thankfully, you can use the digital WayFinders to navigate your way around the ship.
+These touch-screen maps show your location and allow you to search by deck, by activity (dining, shows) or by what's happening now.
+WayFinders are located near each bank of elevators, between the elevators and stairs on each floor.